-Archaeologists in Peru have been trying to decipher if potatoes were only part of the food the elite ate or if it was something that was more widely consumed.
+Archaeologists in Peru continue to question whether potatoes were only eaten by the elite or more widely consumed.

-“Potatoes were known to be present in the Moche culture, but previously archaeologists only knew them from artifacts such as bottles shaped like potatoes, many with a human form”, Forbes said.
+An article published by Forbes states, “Potatoes were known to be present in the Moche culture, but previously archaeologists only knew them from artifacts such as bottles shaped like potatoes, many with a human form.”

 Apart from this information, potato remains have not been discovered, in spite of it being domesticated about 10,000 in southern Peru, according to experts.

-So, in order to test the assumption that potatoes were only eaten by the ancient elite, Guy Duke of the University of Texas Rio Grande Valley and Victor Vásquez-Sanchez and Teresa Rosales-Tham of Arqueobios in Peru took samples from a grinding stone and from multiple ceramic sherds discovered at Wasi Huachuma to look for microbotanical remains of potatoes.
+So, in order to test the assumption that potatoes were only eaten by the ancient elite, scholars took samples from a grinding stone and from multiple ceramic sherds discovered at Wasi Huachuma to look for microbotanical remains of potatoes.

 The results showed that all ceramics contained potato starch and two of them also had evidence of maize.